Iciclemeltz/tiktok-tech-immersion-2023/README.md

 3. Docker will be used to run this project.Hence, Docker will be required to be installed as well.
 4. Postman will be used to test out the API as well.

+## Testing
+1. For Unit Testing, this project is unable to do as the database used in this case is Redis.
+It will not work as it cannot connect to the Redis server.

 ## Installation Links
 1. Golang IDE (jetbrains): https://www.jetbrains.com/go/
 2. Docker: https://docs.docker.com/desktop/install/windows-install/